mavryk-network/mavryk-packaging/docs/voting-test.md

 5) Start custom baking service:

     ```bash
-    sudo systemctl start tezos-baking-custom@voting
+    sudo systemctl start mavryk-baking-custom@voting
     ```

-    Note that `tezos-node` service may take some time to generate a fresh identity and start.
+    Note that `mavryk-node` service may take some time to generate a fresh identity and start.

     To check the status of the node service run:

     ```bash
-    systemctl status tezos-node-custom@voting
+    systemctl status mavryk-node-custom@voting
     ```

-6) Register `baker` key as delegate once `tezos-node` is up and running:
+6) Register `baker` key as delegate once `mavryk-node` is up and running:

     ```bash
-    sudo -u tezos tezos-client register key baker as delegate
+    sudo -u tezos mavryk-client register key baker as delegate
     ```

 7) After that `voting.py` will start going through the voting cycle.